 The first step of getting our app into production is registering our schema with Apollo.

 Let's go to Apollo Studio in the browser.
 You'll need an Apollo account set up with an organization.

 In previous courses, we've tested our locally running graph using Sandbox.
 This helped us easily prototype and iterate on our schema changes.
 To register a schema deployed in production, we need to create a deployed graph, which integrates with the schema registry.
 A deployed graph is visible to all members of your organization.

-Drag items from the box to the blanks above
+Drag items from this box to the blanks above

-Let's click on New Graph.
-Give it a title and select Deployed as the graph type.
+Give it a title.
 Select Monolith as the graph architecture, then click Next.

 From here, we have a few ways to register our schema, but we'll focus on the first option: Apollo Server.
 This method uses a protocol called schema reporting, where our GraphQL server automatically registers its latest schema every time it starts up!
 To enable this, we need to set up the three environment variables shown on the page:

 Note: We used to have separate variables for

 APOLLO_GRAPH_VARIANT, but those have now been combined into a single environment variable: